samyuktajayaram-stack/Technology-Design-Foundations/README.md

 The next task for week 1 was to experiment with an LDR and multiple LED's.
 While they didn’t have to be combined, I decided to merge the two prompts and see what I could come up with.
 I built a circuit where one LED turns on when there’s light, and the other turns on when it’s dark.

 I found a great refernece tutortial online - [Arduino Tutorial: Controlling LEDs with LDR Sensor – Hackster.io](https://www.hackster.io/Rabadaba/arduino-tutorial-controlling-leds-with-ldr-sensor-8813c2).
 I modified this code, for 2 LED's rather than 4.
+The goal was to have the green LED turn on where there was light and the Blue turn on in the absence of it.

 I began by first simulating my code on TinkerCAD.
 I'm still slightly nervous to test out my program directly on the Arduino, so I always test if things work here first.
 I connected the circuit on TinkerCAD, and plugged in the code.